Bling-bling kickers

 Three questions answered in 22 seconds

 When asked how it felt, Olise said: "A good feeling."
 Whether the victory was deserved?
 Olise: "Yes".
 Three questions answered in 22 seconds.
-His performance in Munich was similarly telling, as the 22-year-old didn't utter a single letter more than necessary (see video above).
+His performance in Munich was similarly meaningful, as the 22-year-old didn't utter a single letter more than necessary (see video above).

 First comparisons with Arjen Robben